 Should you, however, have a hankering for public service, then it’s essential to consider the Public Service Loan Forgiveness Program (PSLF).
 This program includes a broad range of student loan programs (including REPAYE).
 Should the student borrower make 120 monthly qualifying payments while working full time (30 hours + per week) in a government or not-for-profit organization, the loan is forgiven after 10 years.
 Better still the amount of the forgiven loan is non-taxable.
 This is an important consideration since in some programs the amount of the forgiven debt is treated as ordinary income—that could produce a hefty tax bill.

-Heather Jarvis, a Student Loan Expert, clearly delineates and explains the IDR programs on her website, as does the Department of Education’s IDR Q&A site.
+Heather Jarvis, a Student Loan Expert, clearly delineates and explains the IDR programs on her website, as does the Department of Education’s IDR FAQ.
 Loan options based upon loan amount and income can be found at the Department of Education’s Repayment Estimator.

 Outside the advantages of the IDR to student borrowers, some voice concern over the expense of such an entitlement program.
 The Brookings Institute estimates the program could set back taxpayers $250 billion over the next decade.
 Worse, the program does not address rising tuition prices: going forward universities realizing there is a student loan program with guaranteed loan forgiveness, can now, without restraint, yank cost of attendance (COA) to ever high levels, assured that the costs will all be borne by the government.
 That is a discomforting reality.